Skip to content

 kubectl logs -n depictio deployment/depictio-backend

-kubectl logs -n depictio deployment/depictio-frontend
+kubectl logs -n depictio deployment/depictio-viewer

 # Describe a failing pod